denera/denera.github.io/content/authors/admin/_index.md

 ---

-Hi!
-I am an early-career scientist at Argonne National Laboratory where I research large-scale optimization algorithms with a focus on efficient treatment of nonlinear constraints.
-I am a member of the core development team for [PETSc/TAO](https://petsc.org), one of the premiere numerical libraries in the Department of Energy software portfolio with thousands of user-groups in and out of the national laboratory system.
-In this capacity, I serve as the principal maintainer for optimization solvers in PETSc and help prepare the library for next-generation exascale supercomputer architectures.
-I also make contributions in Krylov solvers, time integrators, globalization methods and other numerical linear algebra commonly used in gradient-based optimization.
+I am a computational scientist specializing in large-scale nonlinear and constrained optimization algorithms, and I collaborate with domain experts on challenging problems in scientific machine learning, plasma physics, Earth systems modeling and more.
+I also maintain the Toolkit for Advanced Optimization (TAO) package in [PETSc/TAO](https://petsc.org) and help prepare the library for upcoming exascale computing architectures.

-I have recently extended my research into stochastic optimization methods in machine learning, specifically in the development of novel *constrained* optimization methods for training deep neural networks under nonlinear or physics-based constraints on network weights and outputs.
-I also collaborate with domain experts on challenging applications in plasma physics, Earth systems modeling, and more.
-In the future, I hope to explore new optimization and AI/ML applications in areas such as aviation and aerospace, renewable energy, drug discovery, autonomous vehicle systems, and augmented reality.
+I have recently began to develop stochastic optimization methods in machine learning, specifically for training deep neural networks under nonlinear constraints on network weights and/or outputs.
+In the future, I hope to apply my research to solve challenging AI/ML problems in aviation and aerospace, renewable energy, climate science, supply chain planning, automated vehicle systems, augmented reality and more.